aws-neuron/aws-neuron-sdk/FAQ.md

 **Q: What is a NeuronCore Pipeline ? and How do I take advantage of it?**

-A NeuronCore Pipeline is a unique technique to shard a specific Neural Network across multiple Inferentia accelerators, to take advantage of the large on-chip cache that will typically increase throughput and reduce latency at low batch size.
-Inf1 instances with multiple Inferentia accelerators, such as inf1.6xlarge or inf1.24xlarge, support NeuronCore Pipeline thanks to the fast chip-to-chip interconnect.
+A NeuronCore Pipeline is a unique technique to shard a specific Neural Network across multiple NeuronCores, to take advantage of the large on-chip cache that will typically increase throughput and reduce latency at low batch sizes.
+All Inf1 instances support it, and the Inf1 instances with multiple Inferentia accelerators, such as inf1.6xlarge or inf1.24xlarge support it thanks to the fast chip-to-chip interconnect.

 Developers can choose to use NeuronCore Pipeline mode during compile stage, with an opt-in flag.
 [Neuron Compiler](./docs/neuron-cc/readme.md) provides further details.

 **Q: NeuronCores, NeuronCore Groups and NeuronCore Pipelines: What do they do?**

-NeuronCores are the engines inside an Inferentia.
-Each has 4 of them.
-An ML Model runs on these.
-A NeuronCore Group is a way to put these together so you can assign models and have the Neuron Runtime dynamically switch between them.
-If you want to run mutliple models in parallel, you can assign models to different NeuronCore Groups.
+Each Inferentia chip has four compute engines called NeuronCores.
+A NeuronCore Group is a way to aggregate NeuronCores to improve hardware utilization and assign models with the right compute sizing for a specific application.
+If you want to run mutliple models in parallel, you can assign different models to separate NeuronCore Groups.
 A model compiled to use multiple NeuronCores in a NeuronCorePipeline can be assigned to a NeuronCore Group with enough NeuronCores to load it.
-Finally - it is also possible for sets of Inferentia devices to be mapped to separate Neuron Runtimes, in which case all of these can be done separately.
-The documents in the [docs](./docs) folder has information and examples for all of this.
+Finally- it is also possible for sets of Inferentia devices to be mapped to separate Neuron Runtimes.
+The documents in the [docs](./docs) folder has more information and examples.

 **Q: Can I use TensorFlow networks from tfhub.dev as-is ? if not, what should I do?**